munificent/craftinginterpreters/book/resolving-and-binding.md

 We don't run the resolver if there are any parse errors.
 If the code has a syntax error, it's never going to run, so there's little value in resolving it.
 If the syntax is clean, we tell the resolver to do its thing.
-It has a reference to the interpreter and pokes the resolved data directly into it as it walks over variables.
+The resolver has a reference to the interpreter and pokes the resolution data directly into it as it walks over variables.
 When we next run the interpreter, it has everything it needs.

 At least, that's true if the resolver *succeeds*.
-But what about errors during resolution itself?
+But what about errors during resolution?

-### Resolution errors
+## Resolution Errors

 Since we are doing a semantic analysis pass, we have an opportunity to make Lox's semantics more precise, and to help users catch bugs early before running